blazingcloud/sealant/Testable/ReadMe.md

     pod update

 In Xcode
-*   run Integration Tests in Simulator by Command-R, you might need to create XCode scheme with the same name for Integration Tests target
+*   run Integration Tests in Simulator by pressing **⌘R**,, you might need to create XCode scheme with the same name for Integration Tests target
 *   continue setting up KIF with a sample scenario as described in https://github.com/square/KIF#example
 *   or use this example [Integration Tests](Integration Tests)

 ### Setup CoverStory
 In Xcode
-*   Edit "Unit Specs" scheme by `⌘<`
+*   Edit "Unit Specs" scheme by pressing **⌘<**,
 *   Edit Test step and add Post-action to run shell script
 >osascript $PROJECT_DIR/Pods/Sealant/Scripts/ShowCoverage.applescript
 *   Select Provide build settings from `<ProjectName>` target